PhilMele/M3Project/README.md

 TODO:
-Set debug to false when in production add email system when application is rejected or approved or submitted add checks if user is grantee or granter
+Set debug to false when in production add email system when application is rejected or approved or submitted add extra panel for granter to see as grantee
 If user is logged in redirect to their dashbaord
-Add @login_required to functions
+Add @login_required to functions add admin section to change user type from grantee to granter
-Do front end of each page

 Features
 **Login**